-- District's real estate tax base is made up predominantly of residential taxes, which have consistently been above 97% of the entire levy and typically generate approximately \$3.0 million in revenue. - The housing market in which the District is located has been very strong for the past several years.
+- District's real estate tax base is made up predominantly of residential taxes, which have consistently been above 97% of the entire levy and in 2024, assessments are expected to exceed \$3.7 million. - The housing market in which the District is located has been very strong for the past several years.
 This has been bolstered by mortgage rates at historic lows.
-Current actions by the Federal Open Market Committee to soften the economy due to inflation have caused mortgage rates to spike during fiscal year 2023.
-Such trends may have an adverse effect on the housing market, and the District is monitoring this. - Inflation is peaking near 40-year historic highs.
-This is having adverse impacts on the District.
-Wage inflation cannot guarantee that the District will be able to maintain employees without increasing wages.
-Energy inflation is causing a spike in energy costs.
-Price inflation is causing a spike in the price of the delivery and cost of goods and services.
-The construction building index is nearing historic highs which may cause the estimates of major capital projects to increase, in addition to the financing costs of these projects.
-The District continues to monitor this situation - The households in the District's region generate median household income at a higher rate than the state-wide and national averages.
+Current actions by the Federal Open Market Committee to soften the economy due to inflation have caused mortgage rates to spike during fiscal year 2023 and 2024.
+Such trends may have an adverse effect on the housing market in future years, and the District is monitoring this. - Inflation has dropped from historical levels and is beginning to stabilize.
+Despite this, municipal entities in Massachusetts continue to be faced with challenges in wages, goods, services, energy and construction.
+The District was able to balance its 2025 budget, however, the District continues to monitor this situation. - The households in the District's region generate median household income at a higher rate than the state-wide and national averages.

-These factors, amongst others, were considered in preparing the District's budget for the 2023 fiscal year which was adopted by District Meeting at the end of fiscal 2022.
+These factors, amongst others, were considered in preparing the District's budget for the 2025 fiscal year which was adopted by District Meeting at the end of fiscal 2024.